-GUIDELINES FOR TENURE AND PROMOTION
+University of South Florida GUIDELINES FOR TENURE AND PROMOTION Effective July 1, 2020

 This document presents University of South Florida guidelines for the tenure and promotion process consistent with the Board of Trustees regulations USF10.105 and USF10.106, USF System policy 10.116, and the Collective Bargaining Agreement, and with the intent of furthering the mission of the University.
-Criteria for tenure and promotion, specifying documented and measurable performance outcomes, must be developed by individual colleges and departments.
-We recognize the principles of equity of assignment, resources and opportunities of faculty across a multi-campus university.
+Criteria for tenure and promotion, specifying documented and measurable performance outcomes, must be developed by individual colleges and departments, commensurate with expectations articulated in this document.